Vodafone offers a choice of Big Value Bundles from £5/month on Pay As You Go.

 Vodafone charges for all phone calls on a per-minute basis.
-This means the length of all phone calls is rounded up to a full minute.
-For instance, a phone call lasting for 61 seconds will be charged by Vodafone as a 2-minute call (it will therefore cost you 2 x 35p = 70p).
+This means the length of all phone calls is rounded up to a full minute before the charge is calculated and deducted from your balance.
+For instance, a phone call lasting 61 seconds will be rounded up and charged by Vodafone as a 2-minute call (it will therefore cost you 2 x 35p = 70p).

 Other Pay As You Go Tariffs

-Aside from the Big Value Bundles, Vodafone also has a choice of four ‘Freebie’ tariffs.
-These are classic Pay As You Go tariffs where you don’t need to top-up every month.
-Instead, your top-up will remain as credit on your account and you’ll pay for your usage on a per-minute, per-text and per-day basis.
+For lighter mobile users who don’t necessarily want to top-up every month, Vodafone also offers a choice of four ‘Freebie’ tariffs.
+These are classic Pay As You Go tariffs where you aren’t required to top-up every month and where your credit won’t be turned into a 30-day allowance.
+Instead, your top-up will remain as credit on your account and you’ll pay for usage on a per-minute, per-text and per-day basis.

-Vodafone’s Pay As You Go rates on a ‘Freebie’ tariff are 30p/minute, 14p/text and £2/day for up to 50MB of internet.
-You’ll also get some additional free airtime every time you top-up your phone with £10 or more:
+Vodafone’s Pay As You Go rates on a Freebie tariff are currently 30p/minute, 14p/text and £2/day for up to 50MB of internet.
+Further usage beyond 50MB/day will be charged at an additional 10p/MB.
+The main selling point of Vodafone’s Freebie tariffs is you’ll get some additional free airtime when you top-up your phone with £10 or more:

 For more information, please refer to the Vodafone website for full details about each of the tariffs.

-If you’re already a Vodafone Pay As You Go customer, you can change tariff with a short phone call to Vodafone:
+If you’re a Vodafone Pay As You Go customer, you can change your tariff at any time by making a short phone call to Vodafone’s automated service:

 Comparison to Alternatives